EV Market Share: Light Vehicles

 It’s important to compare the same market segment.

-See the new car EV market share report.
+See the EV market share report for new passenger cars.

 Segmenting passenger cars into new and used import registrations shows a marked difference in EV uptake.

-Supply of used battery EVs from traditional markets (Japan) is limited to the Nissan Leaf.
+Supply of used BEVs from traditional markets (Japan) is very limited (mostly the Nissan Leaf).

 CHAdeMO vs CCS

-New Zealand EVs have two different DC fast-charge socket types – CHAdeMo (predominant in Japanese used imports) and CCS Type 2.
-This affects fast-charging infrastructure as both plug types must be catered for.
+New Zealand EVs have two different DC fast-charge socket types: CHAdeMo (predominant in Japanese used imports) and CCS Type 2.
+This affects fast-charging infrastructure, as both plug types must be accommodated.

-In mid-2022, there was a 50/50 split between the two types.
+In mid-2022, the two types were split 50/50.
 Since then, CCS EVs have dominated market share, leading to a 2:1 ratio of CCS to CHAdeMO.

 Only battery-electric vehicles are charted.
-Some plug-in hybrids (such as older Mitsubishi Outlander PHEVs) also have a CHAdeMo socket – but how often these vehicles are fast-charged is unknown.
-Given increased electricity costs at DC charge points and the small size of the batteries, fast-charging is unlikely.
+Some plug-in hybrids (such as older Mitsubishi Outlander PHEVs) also have a CHAdeMo socket, but it is unknown how often these vehicles are fast-charged.

 EVs on the technology adoption life cycle